 WHAT WE DO

-The Regional Arts & Culture Council (RACC) works to achieve this vision through two equity-based arts education efforts:
+The Regional Arts & Culture Council works to achieve our vision through several equity-based arts education efforts:

 WHO WE SERVE